mku11/Salmon-AES-CTR/samples/GccSamples/README.txt

-To compile the Gcc sample for Linux you will need: gcc, make
+To compile the Gcc sample you will need: gcc, make

+To compile on Windows you will need either WSL or Cygwin

-cross compiling for Linux ARM64 you need: sudo apt install gcc-aarch64-linux-gnu
+If you need to cross compiling for Linux ARM64 you need: sudo apt install gcc-aarch64-linux-gnu

-download salmon-linux-<arch>.tar.gz and unzip in the same directory tar -xzf salmon-linux-<arch>.tar.gz rename it to salmon-lib mv salmon-linux-<arch> salmon-lib
+download salmon-<platform>-<arch>.tar.gz and unzip in the same directory: tar -xzf salmon-<platform>-<arch>.tar.gz rename it to salmon-lib: mv salmon-<platform>-<arch> salmon-lib
 To build type:
 make